mklarmann/q53/README.md

 Copyright (c) 2013.
 Manuel Klarmann. (mklarmann@gmail.com).
 All rights reserved.
-See the LICENSE file for BSD-style license.
+See the LICENSE file for license.